hueyyeng/simple-react-lightbox/README.md

 export default App;
 ```

 Next you want to import and use the **SRLWrapper** component wherever you expect the content with the images on which you want to add the light-box functionality.
-Please note the `{}` as this is a named export. _The caption for the images will be generated from the [image alt tag](https://www.w3schools.com/tags/tag_img.asp)!_
+Please note the `{}` as this is a named export. _The caption for the images will be generated from the [image "alt" attribute](https://www.w3schools.com/tags/tag_img.asp)!_

 ```jsx
 import React from "react";